arcaldwell49/Superpower/README.md

     object
 2.  min\_n: The minimum sample size you want to plot in the power curve
 3.  max\_n: The maximum sample size you want to plot in the power curve
-4.  plot: Set to FALSE to not print the plot (default = TRUE)
+4.  plot: Set to FALSE to not print the plot (default = FALSE)

 The `plot_power` functions simulates power up to a sample size of `max_n` using the `ANOVA_exact` function.
 ALthough it is relatively